StreakyCobra/gws/README.md

 No worry.
 The problem is pretty trivial, so I decided to start write a little bash script that read a simple list of repositories, and clone them if they don't exist.
-And then, commit by commit, the script as grown and to finally become a helper to sync, monitor and check workspaces.
+And then, commit by commit, the script as grown to finally become a helper to sync, monitor and check workspaces.

 I thought it can be useful to other people, so I made a little cleanup, write a small documentation, and there it is.
 I hope you will enjoy it!